sshiple/Pong-Project/README.md

         The game contollers could handle a bit smoother.
 It kind of jumps, the motion is not fluid.
 Upgrading the physics on that would be a plus.
 An extra feature would be sound a sound that is made each time a player scores or when the game is over.
+        There's currently a glitch in the game that would need to be patched up in the future.
+It happens when the handle/paddle slides over the ball when the ball is next to it.
+The ball then goes through the handle from one end to another.
+I already tried to fix it, by displacing the ball onto the side of the handle, but this would cause problems for the score tracking.

  Generalization:
      The games has all the usual components of most games.
 A game loops that runs until the player wants to quit,